Mishalzeera/electrophile-dev/README.md

 ![UV lamp](assets/imgs/lamp-uv.jpg)

 A website for a fictitious web and app development company.
 The company has a copywriting and design-first orientation, which is geared towards a clientele with a specific mentality.
 The client has an entrepreneurial spirit but has an aversion to business-speak-catchphrases.
-No "implementing strategic deployments using the emerging third world labour market", or ever using jargon like that.
+No "implementing strategic deployments using the emerging third world labour market" kind of talk.
+Despite that, a person well-versed in sound business sense.

 She or he has an innate sense of respect for their customers and, while being ambitious, is not specifically motivated by financial incentives.
 This is the type of business owner who would try to run on a sustainable model and who - beyond their basic needs and a holiday here and there - isn't out to make any killings.